-If you are, or were, a councillor or elected mayor in England who was a member of the LGPS on the 31 March 2014 you would have continued to pay pension contributions and build up pension benefits in the LGPS until the end of your term of office (the term you were serving on 31 March 2014), unless you elected to opt-out of the scheme or reached age 75 before the end of that term of office.
-You were not permitted re-entry to the scheme if you were re-elected, either immediately or in the future.
+If you were a councillor or elected mayor in England who was a member of the LGPS on the 31 March 2014, you would have continued to pay pension contributions and build up pension benefits in the LGPS until the end of the term of office you were serving on 31 March 2014.
+Your LGPS membership would have ended earlier if you elected to opt out of the Scheme or reached age 75 before the end of that term of office.
+You were not permitted re-entry to the Scheme if you were re-elected.

 A term of office ends on the fourth day after the ordinary day of election of councillors, with a new term of office commencing on the same day as the old term ends.

 Options available on leaving the scheme

 If you are a councillor or elected mayor who ceased to be a member of the scheme, you are able to elect to draw your pension benefits between the age of 55 and 75.
 Pension benefits paid before age 65 may be subject to an actuarial reduction and pension benefits paid after age 65 are paid at an actuarially increased rate - please see the early and late retirement sections of the guide to the LGPS for eligible councillors for more information.

 If, when you left the LGPS, you were awarded deferred benefits in the scheme these will become payable at age 65 unless: